FarisHollow/CRM/README.md

 # CRM
 Customer Relationship Management

-A  project on employee and admin relation based on roles
+A  project on employee and admin relation based on roles and permissions